enkidevs/curriculum/lua/roblox-studio/basic-modelling/useful-properties.md

 For **CFrame**, you can *change the position* by changing its coordinates, as well as its *degree of rotation* in the X, Y, and Z directions.

+The last useful property, **Anchored**, is in the **Part section**.
+The importance of this is that when true, it will be anchored in space and will not move, even if physically moved.

 ---

 ## Practice